MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide-content.md

 * **Determine solution domain** - Discusses the importance of clearly defining the business requirements for the RAG solution
 * **Gather representative test documents** - Discusses considerations and guidance on gathering test documents for your RAG solution that are representative of your corpus.
-* **Gather test queries** - Discusses what information you should gather along with your test queries, provides guidance on generating synthetic queries and queries that your documents do not cover.
+* **Gather test queries** - Discusses what information you should gather along with your test queries, provides guidance on generating synthetic queries and queries that your documents don't cover.

 **[Chunking phase](./rag-chunking-phase.yml)**

 * **Chunking economics** - Discusses the factors to consider when looking at the overall cost of your chunking solution for your text corpus
-* **Document analysis** - Provides a list of questions you can ask when analyzing a document type that will help you determine what in the document you want to ignore or exclude, what you want to capture in chunks and how you want to chunk
+* **Document analysis** - Provides a list of questions you can ask when analyzing a document type that helps you determine what in the document you want to ignore or exclude, what you want to capture in chunks and how you want to chunk
 * **Chunking approaches** - Outlines the different approaches to chunking like sentence-based, fixed-size, custom, LLM augmentation, document layout analysis, using machine learning models
 * **Document structure** - Discusses how the degree of structure a document has influences your choice for a chunking approach

 **[Chunk enrichment phase](./rag-enrichment-phase.yml)**

-* **Cleaning** - Discusses different cleaning approaches you can implement to support closeness matches by eliminating potential differences that are not material to the semantics of the text
+* **Cleaning** - Discusses different cleaning approaches you can implement to support closeness matches by eliminating potential differences that aren't material to the semantics of the text
 * **Augmenting chunks** - Discusses some common metadata fields you should consider augmenting your chunk data with along with some guidance about their potential uses in search, and tools or techniques that are commonly used to generate the metadata content

 **[Embedding phase](./rag-generating-embeddings.yml)**